denironyx/bounceChallenge/README.md

 import requests
 ```
 3. Write your first scraper by adding yourr github_token the class  `scraper = GitHubScraper(user_account='bounceapp', github_token='xxxx_token')`
-4. Now you have the scraper class, you can decided to read the extracted data to dataframe before exporting by `df = scraper.scrape_github_data()`
+4. Now you have the scraper class, you can decided to read the extracted data to dataframe before exporting it.
+You can do so by saving the dataframe to df `df = scraper.scrape_github_data()`
-5. Now you are read to export the data `scraper.scrape_and_export('data/github_data.csv')`
+5. Now you are ready to export the data `scraper.scrape_and_export('data/github_data.csv')`

 ## Part 2